lakshaytalkstocomputer/HardcoreSeries/HardcoreGO/tdd/README.md

 software.
 * Then refactor, backed with the safety of our tests to ensure we have well-crafted code that is easy to refactor with

+## Some Steps on How to Write Tests ( Simpler version of above in my words)
+* Write Test and it will not compile because the function that is used in test does not exist anywhere in code.
+* After the compilation fails, write simplest defination of that function that will let the program compile, but the test will fail becuase there is no logic written, it could just return zero.
+* After the test fails, write the logic such that that test case passes.
+* Iterate by adding more test cases and keep changing the logic.